Ingwie/OpenAVRc_Hw/Long_Range/ExpressLrs/README.md

 # Protocol ExpressLRS (Long Range) with OpenAVRc

+ExpressLRS uses the Crossfire serial protocol (AKA CRSF protocol) to communicate
+between the receiver and a flight controller board.
+So make sure your flight controller board supports the CRSF serial protocol.

 ## Quick Start Guide
 If you have hardware that you want to flash, please refer to our guides on the [website](https://www.expresslrs.org/2.0/), and our [FAQ](https://www.expresslrs.org/2.0/faq/).